shubhammeshram01/Heart-Disease-Data-Analysis/README.md

 2) Find the count of male and female
 3) Gender distribution according to the Target variable
 4) Age distribution in the dataset
-5) Check chest pain type
+5) Check chest pain type and plot it
-6) Check chest pain distribution as per the target variable
+6) Check chest pain distribution as per the target variable and visualize it
-7) Show fasting blood sugar distribution according to target variable
+7) Show fasting blood sugar distribution according to the target variable and plot the chart
-8) Check resting blood pressure distribution
+8) Check resting blood pressure distribution and visualize it
 9) Compare resting blood pressure as per sex column
-10) Check the distribution of Serum Cholesterol
+10) Check the distribution of Serum Cholesterol and visualize it

 ## Analysis Files